Top Tax Cloud FAQs

 The government’s definition of what is classed as research and development is relatively broad.
 The key phrase in their definition is that the R&D project must from the outset aim to make a technical advancement in a product, process or software over and above what is already available.
 The project needs to challenge your experienced team.

-To qualify for the R&D Tax Credit, a company must carry out research and development activities that meet the following conditions.
+To qualify for R&D Tax Credits, a company must carry out research and development activities that meet the following conditions.
 The research and development activity must:

 - Involve systemic, investigative or experimental activities